Pradumnasaraf/Pradumnasaraf/README.md

 - 🔭 I’m currently working on **Smart Contracts**.

-- 🌱 I’m currently learning **Blockchain, JS and APIs**.
+- 🌱 I’m currently learning **Blockchain, JS, and APIs**.

 - 👯 I’m looking to collaborate on **GitHub**.

-- 💬 Ask me about **Open Source, Android, Blockchain, smartphones and other tech realted stuff.**
+- 💬 Ask me about **Open Source, Android, Blockchain, smartphones, and other tech-related stuff.**

 - ⚡ Fun fact: **For almost half of my life, I am using computers.**